alaska113/cesium.gina/README.md

 -A better interface and live updated information would be a great use of Cesium.
 An example of this type of interface can be found here: http://science.nasa.gov/iSat/?group=SMD

 -Load in more interesting data provided by GINA, EPSCoR, and their partners.
 This could include historical climate data, geographic data, etc.

+Demo created by GINA intern, Khan Howe.
+Thanks very much to the entire GINA office, especially to Dayne, Jay, and Vanessa for helping me through the proccess.